ARTICLE

 TypeScript adds optional static types to JavaScript.
 Types are used to place static constraints on program entities such as functions, variables, and properties so that compilers and development tools can offer better verification and assistance during software development.
 TypeScript's static compile-time type system closely models the dynamic run-time type system of JavaScript, allowing programmers to accurately express the type relationships that are expected to exist when their programs run and have those assumptions pre-validated by the TypeScript compiler.

 All types in TypeScript are subtypes of a single top type called the Any type.
-The any keyword references this type.
+Any keyword references this type.

-All other types are divided in two categories.
+All other types are divided into two categories.

-Primitive types The primitive types are the Number, Boolean, String, Null, and Undefined types.
-The number, bool, and string keywords reference the Number, Boolean, and String primitive types respectively.
-It is not possible to explicitly reference the Null and Undefined types only values of those types can be referenced, using the null and undefined literals.
+The primitive types are the Number, Boolean, String, Null, and Undefined types.
+The number, bool, and string keywords reference the Number, Boolean, and String primitive types, respectively.
+It is not possible to explicitly reference the Null and Undefined types.
+Only values of those types can be referenced using the null and undefined literals.

 The following example shows how Types can be used in TypeScript.
 The example prints "Hello User, Welcome to C-sharpcorner".